pingcap/docs-tidb-operator/en/prerequisites.md

     firewall-cmd --permanent --add-port=8472/udp
     firewall-cmd --add-masquerade --permanent

-    # Set when you need to expose NodePort on the master
+    # Set it when you need to expose NodePort on the master node.
     firewall-cmd --permanent --add-port=30000-32767/tcp
     systemctl restart firewalld
     ```

-2. Open the following ports on the nodes, and then restart the service:
+2. Enable the following ports on the nodes, and then restart the service:

     {{< copyable "shell-regular" >}}